 Protective Insurance: 1Q Earnings Snapshot

-INDIANAPOLIS (AP) _ Protective Insurance Corporation-A (PTVCA) on Tuesday reported first-quarter profit of $2.7 million.
+CARMEL, Ind.
+(AP) _ Protective Insurance Corporation-B (PTVCB) on Tuesday reported first-quarter profit of $2.7 million.

-The Indianapolis-based company said it had net income of 18 cents per share.
-Losses, adjusted for investment gains, came to 14 cents per share.
+On a per-share basis, the Carmel, Indiana-based company said it had profit of 18 cents.
+Losses, adjusted for investment gains, were 14 cents per share.

-Protective Insurance shares have fallen 10% since the beginning of the year.
-The stock has decreased 30% in the last 12 months.
+Protective Insurance shares have dropped slightly more than 2% since the beginning of the year.
+The stock has declined 30% in the last 12 months.

 View Comments